Auth & Permissions

 }

-The audience should match what the server expects when verifying.
-The ttlSeconds keeps the window short — 60 seconds is enough for a sign-up round-trip.
+audience is application-defined; the string only needs to match what the server passes when verifying. ttlSeconds keeps the window short — 60 seconds is usually enough for a sign-up round-trip.

 Verifying on sign-up